 - An electronic communication pertaining to public business that is:

 - Sent and/or received by an individual Board member using a personal electronic device and personal email address while he or she is at home or work would not be a public record.
 Individual Board members, alone, cannot conduct school District business.
-As stated earlier, emails among a majority or more of a Board-quorum violate the Open Meetings Act and, thus, are subject to disclosure during proceedings to enforce the Open Meetings Act.
+As stated earlier, emails among a majority or more of a Board-quorum violate OMA and, thus, are subject to disclosure during proceedings to enforce OMA.